 Thanks to our partners at the North Quabbin Community Coalition (their Facebook page); Northampton Prevention Coalition (their Facebook page); Easthampton Healthy Youth Coalition (their Facebook page); SPIFFY Coalition (their Facebook page); The Communities That Care Coalition (CTC); and the South Hadley Drug and Alcohol Prevention Coalition.

 This page focuses on resources for parents and caregivers.
 It also has some great info for youth and educators that you may want to share.

 Concerned about your child or teen’s amount of screen time?

-1) Research-based 16 minute video Screen Time Effects On Children (including How To Create Screen Time Rules) by Pediatrician and mom Dr. Mona Amin, with a focus on younger children.
+2) Research-based 16 minute video Screen Time Effects On Children (including How To Create Screen Time Rules) by Pediatrician and mom Dr. Mona Amin, with a focus on young children, scientific research on screen time, and what you can do.
 (2021)

 3) Organization: The Center for Humane Technology An independent nonprofit organization whose aim is “to drive a comprehensive shift toward humane technology by changing the way technologists think about their work and how they build products.”
 They also help people figure out how to be more engaged in their life offline, balance their relationship with technology, and make sure that technology use is in line with their values.
 Ever wonder how to: